Autumn jewels of the Taurus – SW Turkey

 Juniper drupacea

 Lunch was on the high mediterranean plateau above the winter snow line in an alpine meadow of sage green grass and grey rocks, the surrounding hills covered with black pine, poplar, juniper and oak.
+The air was sharp and scented with thyme.

-The last stop was to see Dianthus Elegans..large bunches of sharp pink flowers, when looked at closely they have mauve anthers and tiny silver tufts.
+The last stop was to see Dianthus elegans, large bunches of sharp pink flowers.
+When looked at closely, they have mauve anthers and tiny silver tufts.
 A suitably colourful note to end on.

-The Temple of Apollo.
-Side 27 October My last day.
+The Temple of Apollo, Side, 27 October, my last day.

 Report and photos courtesy of Suzanne O’Farrell